 A balloon-like bulge in the wall of a blood vessel in the brain (aneurysm)

 Weakened blood vessels that occur with some brain tumors

 Sickle cell disease

-Medical diseases that make your child more prone to bleed (hereditary bleeding problems or liver problems)
+Diseases that make your child more prone to bleed such as hemophilia.

 Symptoms can include: